themitvp/Biometric/readme.txt

 		- s# : Contains the training set.

-		- test : Contains the testing set - the probes.
+		- test : Contains the testing set (aka. the probes).

 	* att_faces : the AT&T public face database.